 Common Reasons For Student Loan Default

 Understanding the common reasons for student loan default and delinquency will help you recognize the signs that indicate you may be headed that way.
 Recognizing that you are at risk for default can help you take preventive measures before you get into default.

 Here are some of the more common reasons why people default on their student loans:

 - They are on such a tight budget every month that the smallest unexpected expense can throw their finances into disarray.
-When there are so many other urgent payments to be made towards rent, electricity, food, transportation and other everyday essentials, loan payments often get overlooked or simply ignored.
+Other urgent payments, such as rent, electricity, food, transportation, and other everyday essentials, means loan payments often get overlooked or simply ignored.

-- An increase in the rate of interest or monthly payments can derail a carefully planned budget that was working well before the increased financial burden.
+- An increase in interest rates or monthly payments can derail a budget that was working well beforehand.

 - Difficulty finding a high paying job or getting laid off from their current employment.

 - Dropping out of college, making it even more difficult to find steady employment.

 - They were the victims of student loan scammers.

-- They’ve missed a few payments and find it difficult to get caught up.
+- Missing a few payments and finding it difficult to catch up.

 - Automatic default if their co-signer declares bankruptcy or dies.

 What Happens If Your Student Loan Goes Into Default

-The consequences of defaulting will vary depending on several factors, the most important of which is how long you’ve been in default.
+The consequences of defaulting will vary depending on several factors.
+The most important factor is how long you’ve been in default.

-If you student loan goes into default, these few things could happen:
+If your student loan goes into default, these few things could happen:

 - It will impact your credit score negatively, making it more difficult for you to get any other loan in the future.
 The longer you are in default, the worse your history will be hit.